learn-co-students/javascript-intro-to-functions-lab-js-apply-000/README.md

 expect(shout('hello')).toEqual('HELLO')
 ```

-which says that it _expects_ a call to `shout()` with the string `'hello'` will `equal` the string `'HELLO'`.
+which says that it _expects_ a call to `shout()` where the string `'hello'` will `equal` the string `'HELLO'`.
 This is the actual test — otherwise called a spec, expectation, or assertion — for this function.
 We can have more than one test per function, but let's start with this one.

 ### Running the Tests